Sorry. We did not find anything.

 From Manhattan to the Mojave, Mexico to the Maritimes, we have complete trust in Denny.

-Trust is a key component to life on the road: trust in your partner, trust in reliable fuel sources and trust in infrastructure, and when things go completely awry—as we have experienced—trust in the good of humanity.
-However, trust in your vehicle is number one.
-Our truck, a Mitsubishi Fuso FG140, named Denali Faraday (“Denny” for short), has proven to be a more-than-capable sidekick on all our #vanlife adventures together.
+Trust is a key component to life on the road.
+Trust in your partner, trust in reliable fuel sources and trust in infrastructure.
+And when things go completely awry—as we have experienced—trust in the good of humanity.
+However, trust in your overland vehicle is number one.
+Our truck, is a Mitsubishi Fuso FG140 Canter, named Denali Faraday (“Denny” for short).
+He has proven to be a more-than-capable sidekick on all our #vanlife adventures together.

 Finding the perfect partner takes time.
 In our case, it took nearly 18 months.
 We knew that if we were to make our round-the-world adventure a reality, there were a few non-negotiables with regards to our vehicle.